MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Experimental Evaluation

 \subsubsection{Model Stability}

+To comprehensively evaluate the stability of our model, we conduct experiments on both the whole dataset (depicted in \Cref{chap:dataset}) and a filtered subset.
+The filtered subset contains 12,055 apps, each with sufficient information to extract features from all three views.
+This filtering strategy is adopted for the following reasons: (1) Our detection model is designed to jointly leverage all three views, and samples with missing views cannot be fully processed as intended.
+(2) Allowing samples with missing views would lead to inconsistent input configurations, making it difficult to fairly evaluate the model under its intended multi-view setting.
+Other experimental configurations and environments are same as the description in \Cref{chap:overallMalware}.

-To demonstrates the training stability of our model, we plot \Cref{fig:stad}, where the experimental configurations and environments are described in \Cref{chap:overallMalware}.
-Specifically, the left of \Cref{fig:stad} plots the training losses of \oursystem.
-From the figure, we can find that the training loss decreases sharply during the initial epochs and gradually stabilizes after around epoch 50, indicating that the model converges effectively.
-The final loss remains consistently low, demonstrating that the model has successfully learned the underlying patterns of Android malware behaviors.
-The right of \Cref{fig:stad} shows the ROC (receiver operating characteristic) curve of of our model, where the overall area under the curve (AUC) is 0.9946.
-This indicates that the model has a strong ability to distinguish between benignware and malware.
+We plot \Cref{fig:stad} to demonstrate the model stability of \oursystem.
+Specifically, the left two subfigures depict the training loss curves of our model on filtered subset and whole dataset respectively.
+As shown in the figures, the training loss drops sharply in the early epochs and gradually converges, indicating effective model optimization.
+The final loss remains consistently low in both cases, suggesting that the model has successfully captured the underlying patterns of Android malware behaviors.
+The right two subfigures show the ROC (receiver operating characteristic) curves of of the model.
+The area under the curve (AUC) scores are 0.9946 with the filtered subset and 0.9854 with the whole dataset, demonstrating strong discriminative ability between benign and malicious samples.
+Furthermore, the performance difference between the whole dataset and the filtered subset highlights the effectiveness of our multi-view fusion strategy, where each view contributes complementary information to robust detection.